 USE OF THE “Q” NOCK IS REQUIRED WITH ALL SCORPYD CROSSBOWS.
 This nock snaps onto the bow string, just like on a vertical bow, and insures proper function of the ADF.
 This nock also insures that the string stays in contact with the arrow.

 All Scorpyd Crossbow arrows come with “Q” nocks.
 These nocks actually snap onto the bowstring, just like a conventional arrow nock on a vertical bow.
 Use of any other type of nock may void your warranty.
 If you want to use illuminated nocks, there are only 2 that Scorpyd authorizes, and this is due to the extreme performance that our crossbows deliver.
 Firenock offers a premium lighted nock with a lifetime guaranty, and the lighted circuit fits right into the “Q” nock.
 The other lighted nock is made by Luminok, and you must use the capture style version of the Luminok.

-The use of half moon, or crescent, nocks does work , but is not recommended.
-If these nocks are not indexed correctly, the bow string may go under the arrow and partially dry fire the crossbow.
+The use of half moon, or crescent, nocks does work , but IS NOT recommended.
+If these nocks are not indexed incorrectly, the bow string may go under the arrow and partially dry fire the crossbow.
 THIS IS NOT COVERED BY WARRANTY.